TyBrooks/new_new_admin/README.md

     	feature1.html            --> the partial template
     	feature1_controller.js   --> the controller logic
     	feature1_test.js         --> tests of the controller
-  	feature2/                	 --> the view2 view template and logic
+  	feature2/                	 --> A second feature in a separate folder and module
 			...
 	stylesheets/					--> All app styling should go here src/								--> All sass files go here.
 They should NOT be listed in the index